pietrobraione/tardis/README.md

 ## Working under Eclipse

-If you want to work (as us) under Eclipse 2020-12 for Java Developers, you are lucky: All the plugins that are necessary to import TARDIS under Eclipse and make it work are already present in the distribution.
-The only caveat is that, since starting from version 2020-09 Eclipse requires at least Java 11 to run, you will need to install both Java 11 and Java 8.
-Gradle will automatically select the right version of Java when building JBSE.
-Note that If you use a different flavor, or an earlier version, of Eclipse you might need to install the egit and the Buildship plugins, both available in the Eclipse Marketplace.
-After that, you are ready to import TARDIS under Eclipse:
+If you want to modify and build TARDIS by using (as we do) Eclipse 2020-12 for Java Developers, you are lucky: All the Eclipse plugins that are necessary to import and build TARDIS are already present in the distribution.
+The only caveat is that, since starting from version 2020-09 Eclipse requires at least Java 11 to run, your development machine will need to have both a Java 11 (to run Eclipse) and a Java 8 setup (to build TARDIS).
+Gradle will automatically select the right version of Java when building TARDIS.
+If you use a different flavor, or an earlier version, of Eclipse you might need to install the egit and the Buildship plugins, both available from the Eclipse Marketplace.
+After that, to import TARDIS under Eclipse follow these steps:

 * To avoid conflicts we advise to import TARDIS under an empty workspace.
 * Be sure that the default Eclipse JRE is the JRE subdirectory of a full JDK 8 setup, *not* a standalone (i.e., not part of a JDK) JRE.